-Harassment, Intimidation, Discrimination, and Bullying
+Harassment, Intimidation, Discrimination, and Bullying:

 All Explorers have the right to a safe and civil learning environment.
 Discrimination, harassment, intimidation, and bullying are all disruptive behaviors that interfere with Explorers' ability to learn, negatively affect Explorer engagement, diminish school safety, and contribute to a hostile school environment.
 As such, WCS prohibits any acts of discrimination, harassment, intimidation, and bullying related to school activity or school attendance.
 Families and students have the ability to report bullying behavior through our bullying report button located on the Westlake Charter website.
-Please see our Policy Against Discrimination, Harassment, Intimidation, and Bullying (Board Policy 0812-01) in the Board Policies Section of this handbook for additional information.
+Please see our Policy Against Discrimination, Harassment, Intimidation, and Bullying (Board Policy 0812-01).
+Please refer to the Westlake Charter School website at www.westlakecharter.com/board_docs.policies.php.